liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 ---
 This blog post presents our battle story from upgrading ActiveModelSerializers from version 0.8 to 0.10.
 Version 0.10 introduces significant changes in the library, including **backwards incompatible changes**.
-That's totally understandable, the library is before version 1.0, which, at least according to Semantic Versioning, means that it's 100% experimental.
+That's to be expected, after all it's a pre 1.0 release and according to [semantic versioning](http://semver.org/) __"Anything may change at any time"__.
 That said, it's also a popular solution in the Ruby / Rails community and it has been around for quite a while.

 In the past the version 0.8 received a lot of fixes when the version 0.10 was already in development, so the pressure to upgrade was lower.
-However when we started preparing for Rails 5 upgrade we decided that it's safer to upgrade ActiveModelSerializers first, because version 0.8 may not be compatible with Rails 5.
+However, when we started preparing for the Rails 5 upgrade we decided that it's safer to upgrade ActiveModelSerializers first, because it wasn't easy to determine upfront if 0.8 had Rails 5 compatibility.
+In general, a Rails version upgrade is also a good opportunity to do some house cleaning and upgrade all other gems.

 ## First try

 At first we attempted to follow the
 [official upgrade guide](https://github.com/rails-api/active_model_serializers/blob/0-10-stable/docs/howto/upgrade_from_0_8_to_0_10.md)
 found in the gem documentation.
-It lists the breaking changes and provides patches that bring back the old behaviour.
+It lists the breaking changes and provides monkey patches that bring back the old behaviour.

-We applied the patches, run our test suite, and... saw a lot of red.
+We applied the patches, ran our test suite, and... saw a lot of red.
 The thing with monkey patches is that they are helpful when they work out of the box.
 When they don't work and you have to debug these patches and develop patches for the patches, their value diminishes.